How to Ignite Your Sales Conversion Funnels to Generate More Leads

 If you do a research, you will obtain various good-looking versions like these:

-The sales funnels have a logical flow — they start with generating awareness for your brand and problems it solves, captures the interest of those users searching for a solution to such a problem, attentively guides the lead to a purchasing decision, and arrives in the final stage of taking action and buying.
+The marketing sales funnel system has a logical flow — they start with generating awareness for your brand and problems it solves, captures the interest of those users searching for a solution to such a problem, attentively guides the lead to a purchasing decision, and arrives in the final stage of taking action and buying.

 To each of these stages you have to assign corresponding messages, that are buyer centric: